Stuycs-K/finalprojectapcs-5-turakulov-alisherjon-zhang-jeffery/DEVLOG-Alisher.md

 ### 2025-05-27 - Work on Map and Wall classes
 Write the map class constructor to intitalize map array, randomly place a number of walls, and add wall entities with corresponding positions to the arraylist of walls.
 Also write Wall class, with constructor and damage intitialization.
 Time: ~90 minutes;

-### 2025-05-28 - Tweak enemy movement, add enemy wave spawning, add wall obstructing enemies
+### 2025-05-28 - Tweak enemy movement; add enemy wave spawning; add wall obstructing enemies
 Write Enemy spawning system based on wave variable in CatDefense class, change Enemy movement to rely on a constant velocity toward Cat.
 Begin implementation of enemy movement obsturction when enemies step on a cell with a wall (according to the map array).
+Time: ~90 minutes;

+### 2025-05-29 - Enemy-Wall interactions; Enemy/Wall removal; Wave system and incrementation of Enemies
+Fix the array index lookup for Enemy-Wall obstructions, write wall-enemy takeDamage() and removal, as well as removal and additon of Enemies based on hp and wave.
 Time: ~90 minutes;